bugadani/Minty/docs/for_designers.md

 greater than the previous.

 Example: `[:foo, :bar, :baz]` - here `foo` has index 0, `baz` has index 2.

+Any valid expression that evaluates to a string or integer may be used as array key.
+Also, bare words are accepted and treated like strings to provide a cleaner syntax.
+Note that this only applies to array keys.

+    [key: 'value', other: 'other value']

 Arrays can be nested - `[ :foo => [1, 2], :bar => [3, 4] ]`